hyperledger-labs/fabric-chaincode-wasm/README.md

  - 1st argument is create function i.e. to create a new webassembly chaincode. (create)
  - 2nd argument is chaincode name. (balancewasm)
  - 3rd argument is encoded file string which we got in 1st step. (encoded wasm chaincode)
  - 4,5,6,7 are account name and asset count.
-(This will be used by our wasm init fn)
+(This will be used by init fn in wasm chaincode)

 ```